FHICT-Owen/DiscordBotManager/README.md

 ## Research

 Before creating the project I'll have to do research on the implications of using a monorepo vs a polyrepo and how I can possibly make my application more secure when getting an SSL certificate is out of the question to be able to use HTTPS.
+Furthermore I would like to look into the implications of automating my testing using GitHub Actions.

+### Main research question
+How can we rapidly develop secure microservices that are easy to deploy to the web?

-### Research Questions
+### Research Sub-questions
 1. Why would you rather use a monorepo versus a polyrepo for microservices?
     * What are repo's?
     * What are microservices